Table of Contents

 Your sales cycle length shows how long it takes to nurture an opportunity through all the stages in your pipeline.
 The shorter your sales cycle, the more deals you can complete in the same amount of time.

-By tracking the length of sales cycle, and keeping close track of where deals sometimes get stuck along the way, you can forecast the number of sales in the next period of time by estimating how long it will take for the deals currently in your pipeline to convert.
+By tracking the length of the sales cycle, and keeping close track of where deals sometimes get stuck along the way, you can forecast the number of sales in the next period of time by estimating how long it will take for the deals currently in your pipeline to convert.

 You can also compare the sales cycle length across different employees or teams to judge their relative proficiency and see if sales reps are shortening their sales cycle and improving their performance over time.
 Or compare sales cycle length across product lines to see which product lines can be used for “quick fixes” for a slow quarter because they have shorter sales cycles.